cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 This allows you to roll back an upgrade of the system virtual cluster without impacting schemas or data in virtual clusters.
 The system virtual cluster can be at most one major version ahead of virtual clusters.
 For example, when v24.1 is released, a system virtual cluster on CockroachDB v24.1 can have virtual clusters on CockroachDB v23.2.

+{{site.data.alerts.callout_info}}
+The `preserve_downgrade_option` cluster setting is scoped to the virtual cluster.
+To prevent automatic finalization of the upgrade, you must set it to `false` both in the virtual cluster and in the system virtual cluster.
+{{site.data.alerts.end}}

 To apply a patch-version upgrade, you must only replace the binary on each node and restart the node.
 Finalization is not required.
-It is not possible for a virtual cluster to run a different patch version than the system virtual cluster.

 - Cluster virtualization is supported only for [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}).
 General-purpose virtual clusters are not supported.
 - A single physical cluster can have a maximum of one system virtual cluster and one virtual cluster.